 Mohawk’s popular Maker Quarterly series is out with their 11th issue.
 This installment is all about the journey to making - the process.
 And because process is the star here, you’ll find incredible process notes from Hybrid Design throughout.
 Some of the information is frivolous fun like how many cups of Phil’s Coffee they drank since beginning the project.
 So much more of these liner notes are useful.
 For example, they share the process of creating the special rough edge trim.
 It was created by actually nicking the printer’s cutting blade till they got the result they wanted.
 Or the behind the scenes info on the open, smyth sewn bindery with a different color thread utilized in each sewing stacks.
 These different colored stacks created gorgeous centerfolds of thread in each section of the issue.

-You’ll enjoy reading stories on the power of sketching, our digital lives, how process can elevate a product, how a place can seep into your work to a in depth look at the process of design thinking.
+You’ll enjoy reading stories on the power of sketching, our digital lives, how process can elevate a product, how a place can seep into your work to an in-depth look at the process of design thinking.
 A real treat is the photo expose in section 3 that allows you to step inside the Mohawk paper mill.
 This issue of Maker is divided into five sections and each section is printed on a different Mohawk sheet.

-Section 1: Beginnings is printed on Mohawk VIA, Felt, 80 Text
+Section 1: Beginnings on Mohawk VIA, Felt, 80 Text

-Section 2: Participation is printed on Mohawk Loop, Antique Vellum, Husk, 80 Text
+Section 2: Participation on Mohawk Loop, Antique Vellum, Husk, 80 Text

-Section 4: Practice is printed on Mohawk VIA, Laid, Natural, 70 Text
+Section 4: Practice on Mohawk VIA, Laid, Natural, 70 Text

-Section 5: Product is printed on Mohawk Loop, Linen, Restful Blue, 70 Text
+Section 5: Product on Mohawk Loop, Linen, Restful Blue, 70 Text

 The Mohawk Maker Quarterly issue eleven was skillfully printed using four color printing, match green, match pink, match blue, match light blue and spot dull varnish.
 Get in touch with your Olmsted-Kirk representative to get your copy.
 For even more on this issue, pop over to Mohawk's Felt and Wire.